-Call for the research studies addressing James Lind Alliance (JLA) Priority Setting Partnerships' (PSPs) research priorities
+Call for research studies addressing James Lind Alliance (JLA) Priority Setting Partnerships' (PSPs) research priorities

 The JLA Priority Setting Partnerships facilitate patients, carers and clinicians to work collaboratively to identify research priorities in particular areas of health and care.
 Their aim is to ensure that health research funders are aware of the issues that are important to the people who need to use the research in their daily lives.

-The NIHR research programmes (Efficacy and Mechanism Evaluation (EME), Health and Social Care Delivery Research (HSDR), Health Technology Assessment (HTA) and Public Health Research (PHR), fund research across the National Health Service (NHS), public health and social care to meet the needs of those who plan, provide and receive care and services.
-The programmes recognise the importance of the research priorities identified by the James Lind Alliance Priority Setting Partnerships and are interested in receiving high-quality applications which address them.
+The NIHR research programmes – Efficacy and Mechanism Evaluation (EME), Health and Social Care Delivery Research (HSDR), Health Technology Assessment (HTA) and Public Health Research (PHR) – fund research across the National Health Service (NHS), public health and social care to meet the needs of those who plan, provide and receive care and services.
+The programmes recognise the importance of the research priorities identified by the James Lind Alliance Priority Setting Partnerships, and are interested in receiving high-quality applications which address them.
+The NIHR are looking to receive applications for research studies addressing JLA PSPs' research priorities, rather than to conduct a PSP itself.

 Proposals must be within the remit of one of the participating NIHR research programmes and the primary outcome measure must be health related.
 Applicants should note that: